The Glades Golf Club

 To create a wetlands area, the designers used images from books as a reference to make it all look natural.
 This included laying logs out in the water, as well as planting them vertically.

 Each tree cost around $5000, which definitely shocked the Korean client funding the design.
-But they did eventually embrace the idea.
+But when they saw the end results, they embraced the idea.